Xinyuuu7/BastionGenerator/README.md

 Simulate the generation of BastionRemnants for all versions

-Thanks for help: De6ris, Kludwisz, Auchor
+Thanks for help: De6ris, Kludwisz, Auchor, RedLime

 Idea provider: DylanDC14